lightbend/kalix-trial-java-shoppingcart/README.md

     ```
     kalix auth signup
     ```
-    **Note**: Following command will open a browser where registration information can be filled in<br>
+    **Note**: The above command will open a browser where registration information can be filled in<br>
    2. Login
     ```
     kalix auth login
     ```
-    **Note**: Following command will open a browser where authentication approval needs to be provided<br>
+    **Note**: The above command will open a browser where authentication approval needs to be provided<br>

    3. Check your organization name
    ```